 No BLM-administered public land occurs within the FERC Project Boundary.
-However, there are small, scattered BLM-administered parcels near the two powerhouses and additional parcels of BLM land along the North Yuba River below New Bullards Bar Dam continuing below USACE's Englebright Dam and along the Middle Yuba River.
+However, there is a small, BLM-administered parcel near New Colgate Powerhouse and additional parcels of BLM land along the North Yuba River below New Bullards Bar Dam continuing below USACE's Englebright Dam and along the Middle Yuba River.
 These lands have not been identified by BLM as Visual Resource Management (VRM) areas in either the Sierra or Eagle Lake resource management plans (RMP); therefore, these lands receive a VRM Class III.

-The Sierra RMP assigns inventory classes to visual resource areas within the Sierra Resource Management Area (RMA).
+The Sierra RMP (BLM 2008) assigns inventory classes to visual resource areas within the Sierra Resource Management Area (RMA).
 Management activities are evaluated in light of the adopted VRM class.
-The VRM classes of areas within or near the Project Vicinity are Class I, Class II, and Class III.
+The VRM classes of areas within or near the Project Vicinity are Class I,

+Class II, and Class III.
 Table 7.10.3-2 below describes the three classes in detail.
 The overall goal of the VRM classes is to retain the existing visual quality of the landscape.
 The Sierra RMP goal described for BLM lands is to "Protect and enhance the scenic and visual integrity of the characteristic landscapes."